Onion over VPN adds an extra layer of VPN security while providing the advantages of the Onion network.

 The entry node is a random entry point connecting you to the Onion network.
 This node knows your IP address.

+Your traffic travels through the network and is passed randomly through various relay nodes.
 The relay nodes ensure that the exit node doesn’t know the entry node.
-As your traffic travels through the network, it is passed randomly through various relay nodes.
 These nodes add a layer of encryption (like the onion layers).

 The exit node decrypts your traffic and sends it to its destination without knowing its origin.
 Therefore, your online traffic will appear to internet services as originating from the exit node.